Do Balance Transfers Hurt Your Credit Score?

-Whether a balance transfer may help or hurt your credit score depends on whether you open a new balance transfer card or use an existing card, as well as how you use the balance transfer to pay off existing debt.
+Whether a balance transfer may help or hurt your credit score depends on whether you open a new credit card or use an existing card to take a balance transfer, as well as how you use the balance transfer to pay off existing debt.

 Let’s take a deeper look into how balance transfers can affect your credit.